 In times of crisis, the first place many turn to is their local church or faith community.
 Studies show that 25% of those seeking help for mental illness first turn to a clergy person.
 This is higher than the percentage of people who first go to a psychiatrist or medical doctor.*

-The Pastoral Care Specialist (PCS) Training Program is a 48-hour course providing the knowledge and skills pastoral caregivers in churches and faith communities need to help others effectively, ethically, and safely.
+The Spiritual Care Specialist (SCS) Training Program is a 48-hour course providing the knowledge and skills pastoral caregivers in churches and faith communities need to help others effectively, ethically, and safely.
 Issues and topics covered include: